 Up until my mid thirties, I continuously read languages, literature, linguistics, calligraphy, history, philosophy, education, and psychology.
 I am passionately interested in the concept of “learning” from a “multimedial stance”.
 In recent years, I am more involved in work across healthcare management and narratology, contributing to a number of co-edited book projects, reading further into narrative representations of pain.
-Practical experience of working in the NHS England management teams has meant that in addition to my academic research, I am constantly reading about policies surrounding patient and community care.
+Practical experience of working in NHS England management teams has meant that, in addition to my academic research, I am constantly reading about policies surrounding patient and community care.
 While strictly focused methodological teaching and learning is of significant importance in humanities, I find multi-speciality and narrative-based approaches equally fascinating and often more effective in my work.

 My core literary research speciality is verse narratives of C19th to C21st writers.
 I also have research interests in healthcare and medical histories as well as narratives of the Romantic period informed by philosophical debates around diseases and conceptions of beauty.
 I have secondary interest in prose, particularly works concerned with compositionality from an auto/biographical and/or reconstructive-fictive standpoint.
 I continue to pursue my interests particularly in philosophy, cognition, and complex narratology with a focus on how content, structure, and practice are informed by wider socio-historical factors.

 Being a polyglot with multi-field accreditation and cross-disciplinary expertise, I allocate much of my time to a diversified collection of books/journals at any given time, often reading up to 70-100 books in different languages and cultural domains in a year - never more.
 I particularly welcome high calibre collaborative book projects in our book series with diversified approaches and focused research methodologies re literature, history, psychology, and healthcare.